SchweGELBin/OpenBible2/README.md

 [German](./README_DE.md)

-OpenBible provides the `bible` as a simple Android App.
+OpenBible provides the `bible` as a simple Android App

 ## Description
 OpenBible lets you download the bible in multiple translations.